domenukk/35c3bots/CHALLENGES.md

 [Crypto] Medium

-Did you guys know server-side Wee will supports a variety of crypto operations in the future?
+Did you know server-side Wee will supports a variety of crypto operations in the future?
-How else could we with ever catch up to other short-named languages like GO or all the Cs?
+How else could Wee ever catch up to other short-named languages like Go or all the Cs?
 Anyway it's still in testing.
 If you already want to take it for a spin, try `/wee/encryptiontest`.